wendosenhaile/2024-03-22_Ambo-University-execwendosen/index.md

 humantime: "9:00am-12:00pm"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
 startdate: 2024-03-22     # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2024-03-23       # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["instructor one"] # boxed, comma-separated list of instructors' names as strings, like ["Wendosen Haile"]
+instructor: ["Wendosen Haile"] # boxed, comma-separated list of instructors' names as strings, like ["Wendosen Haile"]
 helper: ["helper one", "helper two"]     # boxed, comma-separated list of helpers' names, like ["Dereje Gelana", "Jima Degaga"]
 email: ["wendosenhaile21@gmail.com"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes: https://ideaboardz.com/for/Motivation%20and%20Demotivation/5234813 # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)